-Financial Institutions and Other Financial Technology Providers institutions and other financial technology providers continue to narrow as they seek to serve the same customers.
+Financial Institutions and Other Financial Technology Providers

+Financial services providers regularly introduce and implement new payment, deposit, risk management, lending and investment products, and the distinctions among the products and services traditionally offered by different types of financial institutions and other financial technology providers continue to narrow as they seek to serve the same customers.
 At the same time, the evolving global regulatory and cybersecurity landscape has continued to create a challenging operating environment for financial institutions.
-These conditions are driving heightened interest in solutions that help financial institutions win and retain customers, generate incremental revenue, comply with regulations and enhance operating efficiency.
+These conditions are driving heightened interest in solutions that help financial institutions win and retain customers, generate revenue, comply with regulations and enhance operating efficiency.
 In addition, the focus on the customer experience, including through mobile and online engagement, by both financial institutions and their customers, as well as the growing volume and types of payment transactions in the marketplace, continues to elevate the data and transaction processing needs of financial institutions.